-The old adage that ‘a stitch in time saves nine’ is just as applicable today as when the sailing ships carried the world’s trade around the oceans.
+The old adage that ‘a stitch in time saves nine’ is just as applicable for today's yachts and motorboats as when the sailing ships carried the world’s trade around the oceans.
 This is especially true of mechanical and electrical systems and anything that may allow water to penetrate into the structure of the vessel, such as leaky deck fittings.
+Another key step is to keep the boat clean.
+As well as making it more pleasant for yourself and guests, this will help to keep damp and mould at bay – both inside and outside.

 A regular polish and wax will help to keep these looking like new and is especially important for deep colours, which tend to fade relatively quickly.
 Large areas on badly faded topsides are best done with an electric polisher.